MÁV Class V43

 The MÁV Class V43 is a Hungarian electric locomotive with a box-like appearance.
 It was meant to replace the MÁV Class V40 and MÁV Class V60, as well as the widespread Class 424 steam locomotives.
 A total of 379 locomotives were built between 1963 and 1982.

-The first seven prototype members of the class were ordered in 1960 by the Hungarian administration. to the "Groupement 50Hz" (50Hz/50 Cycles Group).
+The first seven prototype members of the class were ordered in 1960 by the Hungarian administration. to the "Groupement 50 Hz" (50 Hz/50 Cycles Group).
 After those 7 first units built in Essen, the subsequent 372 ones were built under licence in Hungary by Ganz-MÁVAG (mechanical parts) and Ganz Villamossági Mũvek (electrical parts) in Budapest.

 The class design is based on the successful French Railways (SNCF) B’B’ 1.5 kV DC BB 9400 class then in the process of delivery, with which it shared the general structure, particularly the main frames and the single-engine bogies deriving from the famous “Jacquemin drive” ones.

 Apart from the different traction power, small technical differences include the overall weight (and the resulting axle load): 60 tonnes for BB 9400 (15 tonnes per axle), versus 78 tonnes for the first batch of V43 in order to avoid exceeding the contractual 80 tonnes limit while being provided with a reserve of 2 tonnes to take into account the potential variability in thickness and weight of the steel sheets used in their construction.
 Additionally, however, the initial windings of the traction motors proving insufficient to achieve the specified power output, they had to be rewound before the series could be commissioned, and the eventual overall weight was established at 80 tonnes.
 Initially, the first batches could operate on 16 kV 50 Hz AC supply as well.